jessicastow/jessicastow/README.md

 👋 Hi there, I’m Jess!

-👩‍🔬 I am a science (BScHons) graduate from the University of Cape Town & Stellenbosch University, currently working remotely as a data analyst whilst tutoring two teenagers that are homeschooled in Cambridge IGCSE and AS-Level subjects.
+👩‍🔬 I am a science (BScHons) graduate from the University of Cape Town & Stellenbosch University, currently working remotely as a data analyst/engineer associate at [Calybre Global](https://www.calybre.global/).

 👀 I’m interested in: data science and biology.